MSI

 Features

 In many cases, drill pipe protectors are made of heavy rubber or hardened plastic.
 However, some users may find protectors made of rubber that’s reinforced with steel.
 These are made to stand up to temperatures over 150 degrees Celsius, which is commonly seen when installing underground drill pipe.
-Pipe protectors are available in assorted standard sizes for varying applications; yet at MSI, we’re able to provide custom sizes if you can’t find any to fit the chosen application.
+Pipe protectors are available in assorted standard sizes for varying applications, yet at MSI, we can provide custom sizes if you can’t find any that fit the chosen application.
 Contact us to inquire.
-Protectors must be ISO and API compliant for increased durability and safety.
+Protectors must be ISO and API-compliant for increased durability and safety.

 Different Applications